minima-global/MiniDroid/README.md

 9. An explanation of how the bug can be reproduced
 10. Your android device manufacturer and model number

-Thank you for helping us improve the Minima Beta App.
+Thank you for helping us improve the Minima App.